SE-UUlm/snowballr/wiki/Contributing.md

    [`Release`](https://github.com/SE-UUlm/snowballr-ci/wiki/Getting-Started#release) workflow from our CI repository to ensure a consistent changelog format and automatic release creation.

+5. Update the tag of the _snowballr-backend_ image in the _compose.yml_ to the new version.

-5. Create a pull request and request a review.
+6. Create a pull request and request a review.

-6. After the pull request is merged, create a tag with the same version - so "vX.Y.Z" - at the merge commit.
+7. After the pull request is merged, create a tag with the same version - so "vX.Y.Z" - at the merge commit.

    ```bash
    git pull main|develop